anuket-project/anuket-specifications/doc/ref_arch/README.md

 - The primary difference between VNF and CNF in this context is the maturity of the software to be able to make use of immutable infrastructure, not whether it is a VM or not
 - RA2 scope will include mention of Kubernetes cloud providers that may integrate with other clouds (i.e. other than OpenStack as defined in RA1)
 - For the purposes of a CNTT Reference Implementation / Reference Certification the only fully conformant implementation of Kubernetes will be a Kubernetes that is conformant with RA2 that is itself deployed on an OpenStack deployment that is conformant with RA1
-- Note, any gaps identified between the two (e.g. ability for RA1 to support bare metal containerisation) must be raised as Issues associated with the appropriate workstream
+- Note, any gaps identified between the two (e.g. RA2 includes support for bare metal containerisation but RA1 only deals with VM-based workloads) must be raised as Issues associated with the appropriate workstream